inURwhey/transparent-talent-monorepo/Documentation/BACKLOG.md

 URLs for job boards expire over time, and we should have an explicit means of taking this into account for backfills.

 job applications expire (after 30 days?). i remember having this feature before (maybe it's a status in tracked_jobs, or an implication for the front-end via applied_at)  but seem to have lost the explicitness along the way.

+establish triggered or scheduled jobs to build out a data lifecycle for transparent talent. when does a job object arrive, and what do we do with it? when does a user object arrive, and what do we do with it?

+define which jobs in the backlog are safe for 2.5 flash and which require 2.5 pro, and include it as a new backlog field.

 ---

 ## Tier 1: Foundational Infrastructure (Highest Priority)